hpcc-systems/HPCC-Platform/docs/blogs/FileStorage.md

 # Different Storage Uses

 The storage plane definitions allow you to define how the underlying storage is accessed, but HPCC uses storage for lots of different purposes.
 How do you configure which plane it uses?
-The storage planes have an additional "category" property which is indicates the kind of data it contains.
+The storage planes have an additional "category" property which indicates the kind of data it contains.
 A storage plane is only used for a single category - which ensures the different types of data are isolated from each other.
 The other reason that different categories have different planes is that they often require different performance characteristics.

 The following categories are currently supported (with some notes about performance characteristics to take into account):